mulesoft/api-console/docs/configuring-api-console.md

 Type: **Element**

-Some documentation components (like endpoint documentation) uses this property to controll the scroll position.
+Some documentation components (like endpoint documentation) uses this property to control the scroll position.
 By default it uses `window` object.
 When API console is used inside a scroll area use the area element.

 ```html